vaakash/git-it-write/readme.md

 📦 **Download/Install:** [Git it write](https://wordpress.org/plugins/git-it-write/) on WordPress plugin repository

+⚡ **Getting started:** [Get started](https://www.aakashweb.com/docs/git-it-write/getting-started/) with Git it write.
+Learn how to write `.md` files and publish posts on WordPress.

 This allows people to collaborate with the post, share edits and suggestions in Github which when pulled the WordPress post will be updated automatically.

 If a repository has files in the below structure,